JakeLardinois/DoorCountyAA/DoorCountyAA/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Upgrade Notice ==

-* 8.2.0 : Various tweaks and improvements and a fix for an unwanted delay in WP core updates - a recommended update for all
+* 9.0.12 : Semantic versioning feature that when enabled it will allow only patch/security release updates for plugins and/or themes.
+The log table didn't get updated when upgrading from the very old table versions (1.0.0 and 1.1.3) to the current latest (1.1.5); a recommended update for all.